Last Updated: June 2025 | Reviewed by Abbie Jacobs

 - Gynecology – 35-40 percent

-Step 3.
-Apply for Advanced Practice Licensure through the Montana Board of Nursing
+Step 3: Apply for APRN Licensure as a Nurse-Midwife through the Montana Board of Nursing

 All materials should be sent to the following address: